 Major Problems With Selling on Amazon and Advice for New Sellers

-For many years eBay was the only online selling platform.
-Since its inception in 1996, millions of sellers around the world have bought and sold items with ease and confidence.
-Amazon entered the selling scene in the early 2000s, and people could use the platform to sell books, CDs, and DVDs.
+For many years eBay was the only online selling platform, and since its inception in 1996, millions of sellers around the world have bought and sold items with ease and confidence.
+Amazon entered the selling scene in the early 2000s, and originally people could only use the platform to sell books, CDs, and DVDs.

 Barriers to Entry